We’ll show you how to get better and more creative at photography!

 All our workshops are hands-on and full of activities and shoots.
 We explain everything in everyday language (we’re not a fan of “technical photography jargon”) to make sure you understand all the key ideas and concepts you need to learn.
 You learn by doing and you’ll get plenty of opportunities to put what you have learned into practice and to refine your skills!

-He is an award-winning accredited professional photographer and photography educator – having taught at high school and university, designed courses for TAFE, universities and corporations, and project managed IT and eLearning development before he decided to combine his love of photography and teaching into Venture Photography Workshops.
+Seng is an award-winning accredited professional photographer and photography educator.
+He taught at high school and university, designed courses for TAFE, universities and corporations, and project managed IT and eLearning development before he decided to combine his love of photography and education into Venture Photography Workshops.

-He loves to travel, which is perfect for someone who likes discovering new places with his camera.
-He’s taken his camera across Australia and to Europe, India, New Zealand, Kenya, Nepal and South East Asia and has photographed everything from landscapes, street portraiture, architecture, street scenes and more on his travels.
+As a teacher, a photographer and a traveller, Seng has covered quite a bit of ground.
+He’s taken his camera across Australia and to Europe, India, New Zealand, Kenya, Nepal and South East Asia where he has photographed everything from landscapes, street portraiture, architecture, street scenes and more on his travels.
+The tours he runs through Venture Photography Workshops allows him to share what he loves about these destinations with other like-minded photographers.

 Seng’s images have been exhibited in Australia, the UK and Lithuania and he has published two photography books on surf life saving.
 Seng is also involved in a range of community-based photography projects, from organising the FotoFreo Fringe Festival to running photography workshops for the likes of CanTeen, Propel Youth Arts and the Edmund Rice Institute of Social Justice.
 He is part of the organising committee for the Fremantle International Portrait Prize 2017 and is also a member of the Western Australia Photographic Judges Association (WAPJA).
 Seng is a regular judge at camera club exhibition and competition nights.

-Craig Franke, like Bear Grylls, can often be found rummaging in the undergrowth in his search for interesting subjects for macro photography.
-Craig is an avid photographer who specialises in macro photography — the art and science of taking magnified photographs of small things such as flower parts, plant parts, insects and other tiny creatures.
-Craig is also the president of The Aperture Group, a camera club in the northern suburbs of Perth, and has run macro photography events and workshops for a number of camera clubs and photography groups.
+Craig Franke can often be found exploring bushland and wilderness in search of subjects to photograph.
+Craig is an avid photographer who specialises in wildlife and macro photography — the art and science of taking magnified photographs of small things such as flower parts, plant parts, insects and other tiny creatures.
 Craig runs our macro photography workshops and you’ll have a great time learning from him in these hands-on shoot-and-learn events.

 Ty Stedman is a landscape photographer based in Busselton, Western Australia, who shoots landscapes from both on the ground and in the air (aerial photography).
 For Ty, landscape photography is a great excuse to explore new horizons and escape the trap of a modern sedentary life, a way to see the world that is unique the way most of us see it, whether it is from the elevation of a plane or the addition of time through a long exposure.
 You can follow more of Ty’s work on his website.

 Russell Nastasi assists in our beginner’s photography workshops and makes sure that everyone is able to find the right buttons, functions and menu items on their cameras.
 Russ is a returned ex-serviceman who has taken up photography in a big way since entering civilian life.
 He runs Nastasi Photography in Perth and photographs weddings, couples, portraits and events, and loves traveling out of town in search of awesome landscapes to photograph.
-When he’s not shooting away with his Nikon cameras, Russ enjoys spending time with his family (he has two young kids) and four-wheel driving.
+When he’s not shooting, Russ enjoys spending time with his family (he has two young kids) and four-wheel driving.